couchbase/cbft/DESIGN.md

 KV nodes underutilized during rebalancing, where the currently "moving" PIndex doesn't have any VBuckets from some KV nodes.

-A super advanced MCP might try to dynamically tune the M and N concurrency parameters to maximize throughput, such as by examining the VBuckets for each PIndex and cross-correlating those VBuckets to their current KV nodes.
+An even more advanced MCP might try to dynamically tune the M and N concurrency parameters to maximize throughput, such as by examining the VBuckets for each PIndex and cross-correlating those VBuckets to their current KV nodes.